Universality for two-dimensional critical cellular automata: Approximately internally filled sets

-Throughout this subsection we assume that $\U$ is balanced and that droplets are taken with respect to $\stabb$.
-We define the collection of \emph{$\alpha$-covers} of a finite set $K$, and use this to prove two key lemmas: an `Aizenman-Lebowitz lemma', which says that an $\alpha$-covered droplet contains $\alpha$-covered droplets of all intermediate sizes, and an extremal lemma, which says that an $\alpha$-covered droplet contains many disjoint `$\alpha$-clusters'.
+In this subsection, all droplets will be $\stabb$-droplets.
+We will define the collection of \emph{$\alpha$-covers} of a finite set $K$ (see Definitions~\ref{de:cover} and~\ref{def:cover2}), and use this definition to prove two key lemmas: an `Aizenman--Lebowitz lemma' (see Lemma~\ref{le:AL}), which says that an $\alpha$-covered droplet contains $\alpha$-covered droplets of all intermediate sizes, and an extremal lemma (see Lemma~\ref{le:extremal}), which says that an $\alpha$-covered droplet contains many disjoint `$\alpha$-clusters'.
 The proofs of both lemmas are straightforward applications of the covering algorithm.

 The key complication arising from the algorithm is that an $\alpha$-cover of a set $K$ does not necessarily contain the closure of $K$ under the $\U$-bootstrap process.
 However, an approximate version of this statement is true, and this is proved in Lemma~\ref{le:cover}.
 Roughly speaking, the lemma says that one can obtain (a superset of) the closure $[K]$ from an $\alpha$-cover of $K$ via only `local' modifications.